Unum Disability Insurance: Disability Insurance Attorneys and ERISA Lawyers Protecting the Rights of Policyholders

 Unum Group is a leading disability insurance company in both the United States and the United Kingdom.
 Formerly known as UnumProvident, the Unum Corporation also includes Provident Life and Accidental Insurance Company and The Paul Revere Life Insurance Company.
 With more than $10 billion in annual revenue in recent years, Unum provides both individual and group disability coverage to hundreds of thousands of policyholders across the United States who rely on the company for disability benefits when disaster strikes.

 Unum offers various insurance policies to help people meet their financial needs if illness or accidents suddenly render them unable to work.
 The policies may include short and long-term disability coverage for both individuals and employers.
 While similarities exist between all disability insurance coverage, insurers can carefully tailor policies to account for issues related to specific policyholders.
-For this reason, those with Unum disability insurance policies must carefully review them with a disability insurance claim attorney or ERISA lawyer if they have any questions about their coverage.
+For this reason, those with Unum claim denials must carefully review them with an Unum Disability Claim Denial Lawyer or ERISA lawyer if they have any questions about their coverage.

 What Injuries Can Lead to Disability Insurance Claims?